aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 #### Initial Tableau Evaluation

-The project initially considered Tableau as the visualization platform, given its reputation for rapid dashboard development and intuitive drag-and-drop interface.
-However, preliminary exploration quickly revealed critical limitations for our use case.
+The team initially considered Tableau as the visualization platform, given its reputation for rapid dashboard development and intuitive drag-and-drop interface.
+However, preliminary exploration quickly revealed critical limitations for this use case.
 Tableau's architecture fundamentally assumes static or semi-static data connections, making it poorly suited for dynamic, user-driven geocoding operations.
 The requirement for real-time address lookups via external APIs (Nominatim), on-the-fly distance calculations using the haversine formula, and dynamic spatial filtering of CIMC sites based on user-specified radii exceeded Tableau's computational model.
 Additionally, Tableau's limited Python integration and lack of support for custom geospatial libraries like GeoPandas made census tract point-in-polygon operations impractical.
 These constraints led to the decision to pursue a code-based solution offering full programmatic control over data processing and visualization logic.

 #### Advanced Mapping Libraries Explored

 Upon encountering various implementation challenges with Plotly/Dash, research identified several alternative mapping libraries that could potentially address these limitations:

 **Mapbox GL JS**: A high-performance JavaScript mapping library utilizing GPU-accelerated rendering and vector tile streaming.
-Mapbox GL excels at visualizing large polygon datasets (like our 73,000 census tracts) through progressive level-of-detail rendering and supports advanced features including 3D terrain, building extrusions, and custom camera angles.
+Mapbox GL excels at visualizing large polygon datasets (such as the 73,000 census tracts used in this project) through progressive level-of-detail rendering and supports advanced features including 3D terrain, building extrusions, and custom camera angles.
 Its powerful style specification language would have eliminated many of the manual positioning workarounds required in Plotly.
 However, implementing Mapbox GL would necessitate a multi-language codebase with separate backend API development for geocoding and spatial operations.

 **Leaflet**: A lightweight (~40KB) JavaScript mapping library prioritizing simplicity and broad browser compatibility.
-Leaflet's extensive plugin ecosystem provides ready-made solutions for drawing tools, marker clustering, and layer controls—features that required extensive custom development in our Plotly implementation.
+Leaflet's extensive plugin ecosystem provides ready-made solutions for drawing tools, marker clustering, and layer controls—features that required extensive custom development in the Plotly implementation.
 The library's intuitive API and touch-friendly mobile interactions would address responsive design limitations encountered with absolute positioning.
 A Leaflet-based implementation could integrate with Dash via the Dash-Leaflet wrapper, maintaining some Python-centric workflow while accessing advanced mapping capabilities.

 **D3.js**: A low-level JavaScript visualization library offering complete pixel-level control over every visual element.
 D3's geographic projection systems (d3-geo) and sophisticated data-join patterns would enable highly optimized custom rendering strategies, such as canvas-based drawing for census tracts instead of SVG elements.
 This approach could significantly improve performance but would require 2-3× more development time.
 D3 combined with Leaflet for basemap infrastructure represents a powerful architecture but necessitates JavaScript expertise and separate backend API development for Python-based geospatial processing.

 **Folium**: A Python library that generates Leaflet.js maps, offering a bridge between Python data processing and advanced web mapping features.
 Folium maintains Python-based development while accessing Leaflet's performance optimizations and plugin ecosystem.
 However, Folium provides limited interactive callback support compared to Dash, making dynamic features like radius slider updates and click-triggered information panels more challenging to implement.

-However, due to project time constraints and the learning curve associated with these JavaScript-based frameworks, we were unable to explore these options thoroughly.
+However, due to project time constraints and the learning curve associated with these JavaScript-based frameworks, the team was unable to explore these options thoroughly.
 The decision to continue with Plotly/Dash was pragmatic—leveraging existing team expertise to deliver a functional prototype within the available timeline.
 Implementing any JavaScript-based alternative would have required separating backend (Flask/FastAPI for geocoding, distance calculations, and spatial queries) from frontend visualization, essentially doubling the architectural complexity.
 Future iterations of this dashboard could benefit from evaluating these alternatives, particularly for production deployments requiring mobile responsiveness, advanced cartographic controls, or improved performance with large geographic datasets.

 ---